-- 1 0.66 NTU was the highest single turbidity measurement recorded.
-The lowest monthly percentage of samples meeting the turbidity limit was 99%. - Detected level indicates the 90th percentile value of the 30 samples taken.
-The Range indicates the number of samples above the action level. - 3 Newport Water adds fluoride to its treated water as an aid in dental cavity prevention in young children. - Some people who drink water containing TTHM's in excess of the MCL over many years may experience problems with their liver, kidneys or central nervous system and may have an increased risk of contracting cancer.
-Detected level is - Stage 2 DBPR highest locational running annual average. - 5 Sampled and monitored at raw water supply reservoirs prior to treatment. - Sampled and monitored at the entry points and distribution system.
-7 Sampled and monitored at the both raw water supply as well as entry points to the distribution system.
+- monthly percentage of samples meeting the turbidity limit was 99% 2 Detected level indicates the 90th percentile value of the 30 samples taken.
+The Range indicates the number of samples above the action level. - 3 Newport Water adds fluoride to its treated water as an aid in dental cavity prevention in voung children. - 4 Some people who drink water containing TTHM's in excess of the MCL over many years may experience problems with their liver, kidneys or central nervous system and may have an increased risk of contracting cancer.
+Detected level is - Stage 2 DBPR highest locational running annual average.